ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 To upload a file using CKBox, use the open file manager toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/browse-files.svg Open file manager}.
 You can choose more than one file at a time.
 See detailed instructions in the demo below.

-Note that the image toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Insert image} will now also upload images into the CKBox file manager.
-You can access them from the management panel.
+Note that the image toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Insert image} will now also upload images into the CKBox file manager and you can {@link features/drag-drop drag and drop} them, too.
+You can then access the files from the management panel.

 {@snippet features/ckbox}